Induced cosmological anisotropy by a gauge-gravity interaction: Discussion Conclusions

+It is worthwhile to mention \cite{Krishnan:2022qbv}, which have partial overlap, and of course are compatible with some of the results and statements presented in this paper.
+However it is important to note that the authors of \cite{Krishnan:2022qbv} considered so called flowing dark-energy cosmology, where the tilt parameter is non-zero at late times (for details see Section V of \cite{Krishnan:2022qbv}).
+This is in contrast to the model in the present paper, where all anisotropies decay to a homogeneous and isotropic fixed point, in keeping with the cosmic no-hair theorem~\cite{Wald:1983ky}.
+Also, even though FLRW is stable in our setup, the possibility of a tilt instability in the FLRW geometry which could potentially evade detection through the cosmic no-hair theorem was raised in \cite{Krishnan:2022uar}.

-Natural extensions and applications of this work would be to consider an $SU(2)$ gauge field, as was done in the context of cosmic birefringence in \cite{Ishiwata:2021yne}, as well as computing imprints of anisotropy on the CMB, by introducing angular dependence of the metric functions.
-All of these applications are forthcoming \cite{inprogress}.
+A natural extensions and applications of this work would be to consider an $SU(2)$ gauge field, as was done in the context of cosmic birefringence in \cite{Ishiwata:2021yne}, as well as computing imprints of anisotropy on the CMB, by introducing angular dependence of the metric functions.
+All of these applications, as well as parameter constraints on the present model by means of cosmological data and a Markov-Chain Monte Carlo (MCMC) algorithm are forthcoming \cite{Lee:2023azx,inprogress}.